Phase Entrainment by Periodic Stimuli In Silico: A Quantitative Study

-Here, we present an \textit{in silico} study to understand the thalamocortical dynamics in the visual pathway that underpin phase synchronisation and entrainment corresponding to SSVEP as demonstrated by Notbohm \emph{et al}'s experimental study.
-Our goal in this work is twofold: first, to validate an \textit{in silico} model with the experimental observations made by~\cite{notbohm2016modification} for SSVEP as entrainment of brain oscillations; second, to use this validated \textit{in silico} model for studying the thalamocortical dynamics in the visual pathway that may play a role in the generation of phase synchronisation during SSVEP.
+Here, we present an \textit{in silico} study to understand the thalamocortical dynamics in the visual pathway that underpin phase synchronisation and entrainment corresponding to SSVEP as demonstrated by Notbohm \emph{et al}~\cite{notbohm2016modification}.
+Our goal in this work is twofold: first, to validate an \textit{in silico} model with the experimental observations in~\cite{notbohm2016modification}; second, to use this validated \textit{in silico} model for studying the thalamocortical dynamics in the visual pathway that may play a role in the generation of phase synchronisation during SSVEP.
 Readers may note that by using the term `validation', we are in no way implying a direct equivalence of our model output with scalp EEG recordings.
 Rather, the model response is representative of physiological recordings from cortical tissue \textit{in vivo} that underlie the occipital lobe.
 Thus, in validating the model response with SSVEP characteristics, we conjecture that SSVEP are an attenuated representation of similar attributes in the cortical and subcortical tissues that comprise the visual pathway.